Please enable JavaScript to view this site.

 uEye cameras does not support FlashEndDelay in FlashControl.

 With uEye cameras, the flash cannot be configured on a channel-by-channel basis.
-If you configure a GPIO (Line2 or Line3), changing the LineSource to "FlashActive" will also affect Line1.
+If you want to apply a flash signal to a GPIO, you must set "Line1Signal" as LineSource for the GPIO (Line2 or Line3) and configure Line1 as a flash.

 Multi-ROI functions are currently not supported under IDS peak.